liveview-native/live_view_native_platform/README.md

 ## Installation

-To use LiveView Native Platform, add it to your list of dependencies in `mix.exs`.
+To use LiveView Native Platform, add it to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do